 - Delete (Snapshot Pro Only) – This allows you to remove the backup freeing up backup storage space.

 9.2.3 Restore Website (Snapshot)Link to chapter 2

-From Hub 2.0 Backups module, click the backup version you wish to restore, and in the popup screen, click Restore.
+From the Hub 2.0 Backups module, click on the ellipsis icon in the row of the specific backup you wish to restore on your site, and select the Restore option.